SafeRL-Lab/LLaVA/README.md

    `
  change `accelerate 0.21.0` to `pip install -U accelerate==0.32.0`

+3. If you met this issue:
+   `binascii.Error: Incorrect padding`

+   Try to use an absolute path.

 Please download the 558K subset of the LAION-CC-SBU dataset with BLIP captions we use in the paper [here](https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain).